 June 26, 2019 – Phil Kilgore sends this email to his colleagues at Hillsdale.
 He states, “Today, Jon Fishbane told me confidentially that the CCPS board will meet on 11 July to discuss the commencement of a 90-day timetable to revoke the charter.
 The thinking is that the MCA board has been so belligerent and vitriolic since the release of the investigative report that it is forcing the hand of the CCPS board to bring the problem to a close.
 There will likely be an appeal process afterward which will drag on for a few months, so in the meantime the CCPS board will take over the school as of 11 October and govern it until the adjudication is complete.
 That could easily continue into the spring, perhaps March or April, and it is therefore likely that CCPS would operate the school through the end of the school year.”

-July 17, 2019 – Kathleen O’Toole (Hillsdale College) emails these notesfrom her conversation with Erika Donalds to Mike Harner, George King and Eric Coykendall (Hillsdale College).
+July 17, 2019 – Kathleen O’Toole (Larry Arnn's daughter) emails these notes from her conversation with Erika Donalds to Mike Harner, George King and Eric Coykendall (Hillsdale College).
 O’Toole writes of Erika’s newly organized school, “Their intention is to submit the application as soon as termination is pursued by the district.
 Erica says if mediation fails she has no doubt that the school will be closed.
 Then she backs up a bit.
 The district is begging Erica to have an application ready if mediation fails.
 Three CCPS board members and the superintendent have come to her asking her to submit an application.
 The district doesn’t have much choice, doesn’t want to run a classical charter school.
 Their best option is to hand over the assets of MCA to this new group.” [emphasis added]

 August 8, 2019 - Within 48 hours of the mediation settlement agreement between MCA and CCPS being approved, Matt Mathias files Articles of Incorporation to establish the Phoenix Education Network, a public charter school which will submit a charter school application with CCPS under the name Naples Classical Academy, a Hillsdale affiliated school managed by Erika Donalds' Optima Foundation.
-Optima would garner approximately $864,000 in fees per year from the takeover of MCA.
+Optima would garner more than $860,000 in fees per year from the takeover of MCA.

 August 9, 2019 - Matt Mathias sends this astonishing email to Florida Representative, Bob Rommel.
 In his email, Mathias admits his plan to reconstitute the MCA board by having MCA terminated and “passing the school along to a [his] newly approved…Hillsdale affiliated…charter school.”
 Matthias literally discloses his scheme to hand over the school and its assets to his new charter school.